pe2mbs/Arduino-I2C-Diagnostic-Tool/README.md

 ### Clone the repository

     git clone https://github.com/pe2mbs/Arduino-I2C-Diagnostic-Tool.git

-### Optional run the convertpy script

     cd ./Arduino-I2C-Diagnostic-Tool

-    python3 convert.py

-In case of No-internet connection on the machine, download the https://i2cdevices.org/devices.json manually and overwrite the current file.
-When NO internet by default the convert.py script will fallback to the local stored JSON file.

-#### Error on requests library
+#### Install Python environment and libraries

 On linux systems

     virtualenv venv
-    source venv/bin/activate
-    pip install requests
-    python3 convert.py
+    venv/scripts/pip install -r requirements.txt

 On Windows systems

     virtualenv venv
-    venv/scripts/activate
-    pip install requests
-    python3 convert.py
+    venv/scripts/pip install -r requirements.txt

+### Run the update_i2c_devices,py run the convertpy script

+     venv/bin/python3 update_i2c_devices,py

+In case of No-internet connection on the machine, download the https://i2cdevices.org/devices.json manually and overwrite the current file.
+When NO internet by default the convert.py script will fallback to the local stored JSON file.

 ## Compile and load the code
 Now you see the output on the serial console of Arduino IDE.